 Install a web browser

-Wear Internet Browser lets you browse the Web from your watch.
+It’s hard to think of practical reasons for accessing a web browser from a smartwatch, but Wear Internet Browser lets you do just that.
 You can tap into your phone’s browsing history and access bookmarks.
-In most cases, however, viewing the Web on the sub-two-inch screen on your wrist will be a frustrating experience, and you will have to pay for the full version of the app if you want to use this for more than Search.
+Expect a frustrating experience, though, and you will have to pay for the full version of the app if you want to use this for more than search.

 Block notifications from specific apps

 You can block notifications for specific apps from your phone.
 Go to your Android Wear app on your phone, choose Settings > block app notifications.
 Touch the plus icon then select the apps you want to block.

 Dimming the screen on your Android Wear watch is actually very easy.
 All you need to do is place your palm over the watch screen until you feel it vibrate.
 Take your hand off again and you should see a dimmed screen.